Send and receive messages without thinking about it

 You configure your connection using a dsn in the form:

 So, to connect to SQS, you would do:

 You can also override some default values like region and read_lock:

-If you would like to encrypt all your messages, you can pass in a keyfile argument to your dsn that contains a path to a key file and Morp will take care of encrypting and decrypting the messages for you transparently.
+If you would like to encrypt all your messages, you can pass in a key or keyfile argument to your dsn that either contains a key or a path to a key file and Morp will take care of encrypting and decrypting the messages for you transparently.

 openssl rand -base64 256 > /tmp/keyfile.key